-- A. All air tour aircraft shall be equipped and operated with appropriate instrumentation to recover from Inadvertent Meteorological Conditions (IMC).
-The installed equipment shall meet, at a minimum, FAR Part 135.159 night VFR instrumentation standards. - B. All air tour aircraft shall be equipped with an Emergency Locator Transmitter (ELT).
-It is recommended that operators consider GPS integrated ELT's. - C. Any aircraft flying over water without a suitable land-based landing area shall be amphibious or equipped with flotation equipment to accomplish a safe emergency water landing.
-In addition, each passenger and pilot shall wear an approved personal flotation device. - 1) All air tour aircraft operating in the State of Hawaii are required to be amphibious or equipped with flotation equipment to accomplish a safe emergency water landing regardless of the companies intention for the aircraft to fly over water.
-In addition, each passenger and pilot shall wear an approved personal flotation device. - D. Visibility of tour aircraft is essential for assured avoidance of collisions.
-Aircraft will be required to have the following anti-collision equipment installed: - 1.)
-Alternating avoidance lights. - 2.)
-High-visibility rotor blades. - 3.)
-Minimum of one strobe light. - 4.)
-All air tour aircraft operating in the State of Nevada performing Commercial Air Tour Operations over the "Las Vegas Strip" at night are required to be equipped with High Intensity Anti Collision Lights affixed to each the Vertical and Horizontal Stabilizers on the aircraft.
+- A. All air tour aircraft must be equipped and operated with appropriate instrumentation to help pilots recover more effectively from Inadvertent Instrument Meteorological Conditions (IIMC).
+The installed equipment must meet, at a minimum, FAR Part 135.159 night VFR instrumentation standards (or international civil aviation authority equivalent). - B. All air tour aircraft must have equipment installed for use with their flight following procedures. - C. To improve occupant survivability while flying over water (or having the potential to be over water while in flight) any aircraft without a suitable land-based landing area(s) along its flightpath must be amphibious or equipped with flotation equipment to help enable a safe emergency water landing.
+In addition, each passenger and pilot must wear an approved personal flotation device. - 1) Regional requirement: In certain locations air tour flights necessitates frequent exposure to over water operations as well as unique geographic features that can prevent a safe/suitable landing along a shoreline due to steep slopes or confined areas (specifically, but not limited to, Hawaii).
+In this case, all air tour aircraft operating in this environment must be amphibious or equipped with flotation equipment to accomplish a safe emergency water landing regardless of the companies' intention for the aircraft to not fly over water.
+In addition, each passenger and pilot must wear an approved personal flotation device. - D. Visibility and situational awareness of air tour aircraft is essential for assured avoidance of collisions.
+Aircraft will be required to have the following anti-collision equipment installed:

+- 1) Alternating avoidance lights.

+- 2) High-visibility rotor blades.

+- 3) Minimum of one strobe light.

+- 4) All air tour aircraft operating at night in areas with high background lighting and/or ground light clutter (specifically, but not limited to, Las Vegas or New York City) must be equipped with high conspicuity lighting to improve recognition by other aircraft nearby.

+- 5) The use of collision avoidance technology solutions.

-The above anti-collision equipment shall be used at all times except when the pilot-in-command deems it inappropriate for safety reasons.
+The above anti-collision equipment must be used at all times except when the pilot-incommand deems it inappropriate for safety reasons.